Introduction to Tableau Data Sets

 Conclusion – Tableau Data Sets

 By adding reference lines to different types of data sets, we will get a different view.
 We can compare the result generated by each view.
 It will be easy to look into every dimension and measure.
-Tableau offers different types of datasets which will help us to visualize data in a different way with a different value.
+Tableau offers different types of the dataset, which will help us visualise data with a different value.
 We can get expertise with the tableau tool.

 This is a guide to Tableau Data Sets.
-Here we discuss the different types of datasets which will help us to visualize data in a different way.
+Here we discuss the different types of datasets, which will help us visualise data differently.
 You may also look at the following article to learn more –